Dwoosch/BreakOut/README.md

 ### AABB Collision Detection
 Brick collisions use Axis-Aligned Bounding Box detection.
-To determine which side was hit, the overlap on each axis is calculated — for example `overlapX = min(ballRight - brickLeft, brickRight - ballLeft)`.
+To determine which side was hit, the overlap on each axis is calculated, for example `overlapX = min(ballRight - brickLeft, brickRight - ballLeft)`.
 The smaller overlap indicates the axis of least penetration, which is the side the ball entered from.
 This prevents incorrect bounces on corner hits.